Joan Quigley: Relationship with Nancy Reagan

 Joan Quigley first met Nancy Reagan in the 1970s on The Merv Griffin Show.
 After Ronald Reagan became president, and after the attempt on his life on March 30, 1981, Nancy asked Quigley if she could have foreseen, and possibly prevented, the assassination attempt.
 Quigley answered affirmatively, saying that she could have done so had she been looking at the time (and been part of the White House staff).
 After that point, Nancy Reagan enlisted Quigley's astrological advice on a regular basis, and held frequent telephone conversations with Quigley.
 Explaining why she turned to Quigley, Nancy later wrote, "Very few people can understand what it's like to have your husband shot at and almost die, and then have him exposed all the time to enormous crowds, tens of thousands of people, any one of whom might be a lunatic with a gun....
 I was doing everything I could think of to protect my husband and keep him alive."

-Joan Quigley discussed her relationship with Nancy Reagan in a book, titled What Does Joan Say?.
-Quigley wrote, "Not since the days of the Roman emperors, and never in the history of the United States presidency, has an astrologer played such a significant role in the nation's affairs of State."

-When Donald Regan took over as chief of staff for President Reagan in 1985, he was informed by Reagan aide Michael Deaver about Quigley and her role.
+When Donald Regan took over as chief of staff for Ronald Reagan in 1985, he was informed by Reagan aide Michael Deaver about Quigley and her role.
 Regan, who frequently quarreled with Nancy Reagan, resigned in 1987 after the Iran–Contra affair.
 In 1988, Regan published his memoir For the Record: From Wall Street to Washington, revealing that Nancy Reagan had consulted with Quigley, and previously with astrologer Jeane Dixon.
-Regan wrote:

-Virtually every major move and decision the Reagans made during my time as White House Chief of Staff was cleared in advance with a woman in San Francisco [Quigley] who drew up horoscopes to make certain that the planets were in a favorable alignment for the enterprise.

-Ronald and Nancy Reagan denied that astrology influenced any policies or decisions.
+Regan claimed that "every major move and decision the Reagans made during my time as White House Chief of Staff was cleared in advance" with Quigley.
+The Reagans denied that astrology influenced any policies or decisions.
 After the leak, Quigley was swarmed with media attention.
 Of the entire incident, Nancy Reagan said, "Nobody was hurt by it—except, possibly, me."